scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Hop by hop path authorization.* SCION packets can only be forwarded along authorized segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS's control plane creates MACs, which are then verified at forwarding.
 This gives end hosts strong guarantees about the path where the data is routed.
 Other approaches, such as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.
 Giving end hosts guarantees about the full inter-domain path is important in order to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the global Internet).

-- *Scalability.* The SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: the routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s IP prefix-based announcements.
+- *Scalability.* The SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s IP prefix-based announcements.
 Scalability of the routing process is fundamental not only in order to support network size growth, but also in order to quickly react to failures.
 Refer to {{KRAHENBUHL2022}} for an in-depth study of SCION's scalability in comparison to BGP.

 - *Convergence time.* Since routing decisions are decoupled from the dissemination of path information, SCION features faster convergence times than path-vector protocols such as BGP.
 Path information is propagated across the network by PCBs in times that are within the same order of magnitude of network round trip time.
 In addition, the division of the beaconing process into intra- and inter-ISD helps in speeding up global distribution of routing information.
 This means that SCION has the capability to restore global reachability, even after catastrophic failures, within tens of seconds.
-This is in stark contrast to BGP, which in certain situations will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}.
+This is in stark contrast to BGP, which in certain situations will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}).
 Convergence under BGP may also simply take too much time {{SAHOO2009}}.

 - *Transparency.* SCION end hosts have full visibility about the inter-domain path where their data is forwarded.
 This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end hosts have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION therefore makes it harder to redirect traffic through an adversary's vantage point.
 Moreover, SCION gives end users the ability to select which parts of the Internet to trust.
 This is particularly relevant for workloads that currently use segregated networks.